Family of Latino man fatally shot by a state trooper seeks answers

 Later that morning, after the family got the news, his sister went to see Moran-Ruiz’s car at an impound lot.
 She said she didn’t see much blood in the vehicle, which surprised her.
 Police told her, she said, that her brother had been shot in the jugular vein.

 She later learned from the Office of the Chief Medical Examiner that Moran-Ruiz died of multiple gunshot wounds.
-The chief medical examiner would not confirm that to The Baltimore Sun.
+The chief medical examiner would not confirm that to the Baltimore Sun.

 “The car has no blood, no more than two drops of blood,” Juana Moran-Ruiz said.
 “A gunshot would result in a lot of blood.”